raw1z/amistad/README.markdown

     @jane.unblock @john
     @jane.blocked #=> []

-## Testing the gem ##
+## Testing ##

-It is possible to test amistad by running the following command from the gem directory:
+It is possible to test amistad by running one of the following commands from the gem directory:

-    rake spec
+    rake spec:activerecord # activerecord tests
+    rake spec:mongoid      # mongoid tests

-Remember that amistad is only compatible with ActiveRecord 3.x.
+Remember that amistad is only compatible with ActiveRecord 3.x and Mongoid.

-## Acknowledgement ##
+## Contributors ##

-* David Czarnecki : block friendships
+* David Czarnecki : block friendships (and many other improvements)
 * Adrian Dulić : unblock friendships (and many other improvements)

 ## Note on Patches/Pull Requests ##